chipsalliance/firrtl-spec/spec.md

   ;; snippetend
 ```

-Indexing statically (sub-field, sub-index) into a probed value is allowed as part of the read:
+Indexing statically (subfield, subindex) into a probed value is allowed as part of the read:

 ``` firrtl
 FIRRTL version 4.0.0